Supporters & Partners

 Home Depot for the kid’s birdhouse kits.

-Doug Von Gausig of “Naturesongs” for providing our website hosting,
+Doug Von Gausig of Critical Eye Photography for bird images,

 and our webmaster, Joe Spangler, and our registrar, Jeri Higgins.